Results.

 |

-Court reopens pleadings and orders Tanzania to file a response on electoral disenfranchisement allegations within seven days.
+Court reopens pleadings and gives Tanzania seven days to file a response in an electoral political‑participation rights case.

 |